robclewley/robclewley.github.io/_posts/2019-01-10-pong-via-api-=-aping-pong.md

 No downloads, sign up, or authentication are necessary to start.
 You just need access to the internet and a scripting language. **Hot tip:** If you keep note of a unique player ID that you are provided and reuse it, you can maintain an identity with the server and claim the positions on the leaderboard by associating a name tag to that ID code.

-# But why?
+## But why?

 Data science in real life is not much like it is portrayed in the courses that I see taught and the media.
 I also think the domain of "data analysis" is underrated compared to "data science", which gets more attention from the hype of machine learning.
 [HBR recently echoed my thoughts on this nicely.](https://hbr.org/2018/12/what-great-data-analysts-do-and-why-every-organization-needs-them) Meanwhile, data science course offerings tend to follow the money/hype and often focus more on algorithms and the latest technologies compared to developing solid fundamental data skills that are useful every day.
 The success of the most sophisticated ML lives or dies by the quality of the input data and the relevance and meaningful design of the transformations and interpretations of data going in and out.

 But, unlike a lot of data science competition scenarios, in real life you are often presented with highly novel situations and black box systems that you have to assess from scratch.
 As with most software development, technicians start by building their tools.
 Similarly, you'll need to spend some time observing game behavior, probably visualizing it, before iterating on your control algorithm -- like a real scientist would!

-All the [games I've been developing in the past couple of years](https://transient-dynamic.itch.io/dragonflyops) have definitely been light on graphics and heavy on challenging the player to figure out what they need to get started.
+All the [games I've been developing in the past couple of years](https://transient-dynamic.itch.io/dragonflyops) have been light on graphics and heavy on challenging the player to figure out what they need to get started.
 If you want to have fun while sharpening your critical thinking and problem-solving skills, try experimenting in the Pong lab.
 For a leg up, I've even prepped an [impoverished Jupyter notebook visualization tool](https://github.com/robclewley/aping-pong-jupclient) to get you started playing manually.

-# Your pongbot can feature on your resume
+## Your pongbot can feature on your resume

 Writing an effective pong bot and posting it on github could be a great resume-building project.
 Just sayin'.